aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/mail-merge-template/_index.md

 ## Customize a Mail Merge Template Properties

-Aspose.Words enables you to customize your template through several properties.
+Aspose.Words allows you to customize your template through many properties.
 Template customization will be described below through an example of customizing some properties of images and text.

 ### Customize Image Properties